morse-simulator/morse/doc/man/morse-run_man_page.rst

      one (in alphanumerical order)
    - else if a file called *arg* exists in the current directory, launch it.
    - else, fail
-- else check if a file called *arg* exists, and launch it (note that in that case, *arg* can contain an absolute path or a path relative to the current directory).
+- else check if a file called *arg* exists, and launch it (note that in this case, *arg* may contain an absolute path or a path relative to the current directory).

 **If two parameters *arg1* and *arg2* are given:**

 - if *arg1* is a configured simulation environment with prefix $ENVROOT:
     - if *$ENVROOT/arg2* exists, launch it
-    - else, add $ENVROOT to MORSE environment, and if *arg2* exists, launch it (note that *arg2* can contain an absolute path or a path relative to the current directory)
+    - else, add $ENVROOT to the MORSE environment, and if *arg2* exists, launch it (note that *arg2* may contain an absolute path or a path relative to the current directory)
 - else fail